ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The command [c]{.term} is recognized as argument, and in our program we would have to detect that an argument called just \"c\" is a command name and not a file name.
-To avoid ambiguity, we may have to care not only for the value of arguments, but also for its position in the command [string]{.str}, maybe by use of an additional position counter, or maybe we call [paramStr(1)] to get the first parameter directly.
+The command [c] is recognized as argument, and in our program we would have to detect that an argument called just \"c\" is a command name and not a file name.
+To avoid ambiguity, we may have to care not only for the value of arguments, but also for its position in the command [string], maybe by use of an additional position counter, or maybe we call [paramStr(1)] to get the first parameter directly.

-Note that all the option values are [strings]{.str}, you have to validate these [strings]{.str} yourself, and you may have to convert them to integers or other data types when required.
+Note that all the option values are [strings], you have to validate these [strings] yourself, and you may have to convert them to integers or other data types when required.